Complete Call-by-Value Calculi of Control Operators, I: The CCV -calculus

 2ex

 \halign{\kern5em $#$\hfil\cr \uplet Lx{\uplet MyN}\cr \uplet{\mu k.\,J}xM.\cr }

 2ex

-If the side conditions of Def.~\ref{yoq54} fail, these are forcibly understood to be the right hand sides of the definition.
+If the side conditions of Def.~\ref{yoq54} fail, these are forcibly understood to be the right-hand sides of the definition.
 If the conditions hold, we can regard the bracketing to be in either way.
-If we must select one for some reasons, we adopt the convention that the right hand sides are canonical.
-We omit also brackets between jump and let as in
+If we must select one for some reason, we adopt the convention that the right-hand sides are canonical.
+We omit also brackets between jump and let-binding as in

 2ex \kern5em $[k]\uplet LxM$.

 2ex

 We do not fix which bracketing is canonical for this pattern. \end{rema}